Man, 32, charged with assault of woman, 77, in Mililani burglary

 Honolulu police said the woman went upstairs to check on a house alarm that went off.
 She then saw an unknown man in her residence.

 When the woman retreated down the stairs, the intruder pushed her down the steps, police said.
-The man then assaulted her, police added.
+The man then stood over her and assaulted her, police added.

 The victim ran outside to get help and the man locked himself in a bedroom.